 One of the biggest challenges hospitals face is inefficiency.
-This can come in many forms, from inefficient work practices to travel routes that are not optimized.
-There is another form of inefficiency that can cripple hospital staff management.
-This is communication inefficiency.
+Communication inefficiency specifically can cripple hospital staff management.
 When staff cannot coordinate within departments and subgroups, they take more time and spend more effort for the same result.

 A 2010 study in the Journal of Healthcare Management quantified this inefficiency.
 Argwal, et al., found that hospitals are losing more than $12 billion every year due to inefficient and inadequate communication between care providers.
 In turn, this is responsible for 53% of the annual spending at a healthcare facility.
 To break this down, that means that a hospital with 500 beds would be throwing out the door over $4 million.
 And then consider turnover cost due to frustration with communication inefficiency, which can be upwards of 5% of the annual budget.